xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

 ## Adding a User

 User leaf nodes are first added to the PQ session following the sequence described in Section 3 of RFC9420 except using PQ algorithms where HPKE algorithms exist.
-For example, a PQ KeyPackage one containing a PQ public key signed using a PQ DSA, must first be published to the Delivery Service (DS).
-Then the associated Add Proposal, Commit, and Welcome messages will be sent and processed in the PQ session according to Section 12 of RFC9420.
-The same sequence is repeated in the standard session except following the FULL Commit combining sequence where a PreSharedKeyID proposal is additionally committed.
+For example, a PQ-DSA signed PQ KeyPackage, i.e. containing a PQ public key, must first be published via the Authentication Service (AS).
+Then the associated add proposal, commit and welcome messages will be sent and processed in the PQ session according to Section 12 of RFC9420.
+The same sequence is repeated in the standard session except following the FULL commit combining sequence where a PreSharedKeyID proposal is additionally committed.
 The joiner MUST issue a FULL commit as soon as possible to acheive PCS.

                                                          Key Package                                    Group